-Name, office held and municipality of present address Became a Director Principal occupation and positions during the last five years (1) Alex Guidi December 16, 2009 Director and Chairman of the Board of TAG Oil from Chairman of the Board and December 2009 to present; Director Interim Chief Executive Officer of TAG Oil from March British Columbia, Canada 2015 to May 2015; and • Self-employed investor and financier from November 1987 to present.
-Keith Hill (4)(5)(6) July 6, 2011 Director of TAG Oil from July 2011 to present; Director Director of Tyner Resources Ltd. from September 2008 Florida, U.S.A. to March 2017; Chief Executive Officer, President, and director of Africa Oil Corp. from October 2006 to present; Director of Petro Vista Energy Corp. from January 2008 to March 2017; Director of ShaMaran Petroleum Corp. from February 2007 to present; Director of Africa Energy Corp. from September 2001 to present; and Director of Blackpearl Resources Inc. from January 2006 (0.42) to present.
-Ken Vidalin (4)(6) December 14, 2011 Director of TAG Oil from December 2011 to present; and Director President of Carina Investments Ltd. from August 2005 British Columbia, Canada to present.
-Brad Holland (4)(5)(6) March 1, 2015 Director of TAG Oil from March 2015 to present; and Director President of B. J. Holland Project Management from Alberta, Canada October 2011 to present.
-David Bennett (2) March 3, 2016 Director of TAG Oil from March 2016 to present; and Director • Independent exploration consultant from January 2012 to Wellington, New Zealand present.
-Henrik Lundin (2) N/A Chief Operating Officer of TAG Oil from June 2015 to Chief Operating Officer present; New Plymouth, New Director of TAG Oil from June 2015 to March 2016; and Zealand Senior Reservoir Engineer of Lundin Petroleum AB from January 2010 to May 2015.
-Barry MacNeil (3) N/A Chief Financial Officer of TAG Oil from April 2016 to Chief Financial Officer present; British Columbia, Canada Chief Financial Officer of Coronado from April 2013 to present; Chief Financial Officer of McorpCX, Inc. from November 2015 to present; Corporate Controller of TAG Oil from March 2015 to present; and Accounting consultant from April 2013 to March 2015.
+Name, office held and municipality of present Principal occupation and positions during the last five address Became a Director years (1) Keith Hill (3)(4)(5) Director Florida, U.S.A.
+July 6, 2011 Director of TAG Oil from July 2011 to present Director of Tyner Resources Ltd. from September 2008 to February 2017 Chief Executive Officer, President, and director of Africa Oil Corp. from October 2006 to present Director of Petro Vista Energy Corp. from January 2008 to January 2017 Director of ShaMaran Petroleum Corp. from February 2007 to present Director of Africa Energy Corp. from September 2011 to present Director of Blackpearl Resources Inc. from January 2006 to present Director of Eco (Atlantic) Oil & Gas Ltd. from November 2017 to present Ken Vidalin (3)(5) Director British Columbia, Canada December 14, 2011 Director of TAG Oil from December 2011 to present President of Carina Investments Ltd. from August 2005 to present Brad Holland (3)(4)(5) Director Alberta, Canada March 1, 2015 Director of TAG Oil from March 2015 to present President of B. J. Holland Project Management from October 2011 to present David Bennett Director Wellington, New Zealand March 3, 2016 Director of TAG Oil from March 2016 to present Independent exploration consultant from January 2012 to present Henrik Lundin Chief Operating Officer New Plymouth, New Zealand N/A Chief Operating Officer of TAG Oil from June 2015 to present Director of TAG Oil from June 2015 to March 2016 Senior Reservoir Engineer of Lundin Petroleum AB from January 2010 to May 2015 Barry MacNeil Chief Financial Officer British Columbia, Canada N/A Chief Financial Officer of TAG Oil from April 2016 to present Chief Financial Officer of Coronado from April 2013 to present Chief Financial Officer of McorpCX, Inc. from November 2015 to present Corporate Controller of TAG Oil from March 2015 to present Giusanna (Pina) Parana N/A Accounting consultant from April 2013 to March 2015 Giuseppe (Pino) Perone Corporate Secretary British Columbia, Canada IN/A Corporate Secretary and General Counsel of TAG Oil from December 2009 to present Corporate Secretary of Coronado from August 2012 to Diamini, Canada present; Corporate Secretary of McorpCX, Inc. from November 2015 to September 2016 Output Description: Output Chief Executive Officer and Director of Coronado from October 2017 to present

-Name, office held and municipality of present address Became a Director Principal occupation and positions during the last five years (1) Giuseppe (Pino) Perone Corporate Secretary British Columbia, Canada N/A Corporate Secretary of TAG Oil from December 2009 to present; Corporal Corporal of TAG Oil from December 2000 to British Columbia, Canada General Counsel of TAG Oil from December 2009 to present; • Corporate Secretary of Coronado from August 2012 to present; • Corporate Secretary of McorpCX, Inc. from November 2015 to September 2016; and Director of Coronado from August 2012 to March 2013.
-Max Murray New Zealand Country N/A New Zealand Country Manager of TAG Oil from July 2014 to present; Manager New Plymouth, New Zealand Production Manager Australia & New Zealand Upstream E&P, including Senior "In Country Manager" for New Zealand of Origin Energy from November 2012 to July 2014; and Asset Manager New Zealand Upstream E&P, including Senior "In Country Manager" for New Zealand of Origin Energy from July 2010 to October 2012.
+Name, office held and municipality of present address Became a Director rincipal occupation and positions during the last five ars (1) Max Murray New Zealand Country N/A • New Zealand Country Manager of TAG Oil from July 2014 to present Manager New Plymouth, New Zealand • Production Manager Australia & New Zealand Upstream E&P, including Senior "In Country Manager" for New Zealand of Origin Energy from November 2012 to July 2014

-Notes

-- (1) Such information, not being within the knowledge of TAG Oil, has been furnished by the respective directors and officers individually. - (2) On March 3, 2016, TAG Oil announced the appointment of Mr. Henrik Lundin as its Chief Operating Officer, commencing in the second quarter of fiscal 2017, replacing Mr. Frank Jacobs who resigned on October 1, 2015.
-On March 3, 2016, Mr. Lundin also resigned as a director of TAG Oil, and was subsequently replaced by Dr. David Bennett. - (3) On April 7, 2016, TAG Oil announced the appointment of Mr. Barry MacNeil as its Chief Financial Officer, replacing Mr. Chris Ferguson whose resignation became effective on May 20, 2016. - (4) Member of the Audit Committee. - (5) Member of the Compensation Committee. - (6) Member of the Nominating Committee.
+Notes:

+- (1) Such information, not being within the knowledge of TAG Oil, has been furnished by the respective directors and officers individually.

+- (2) On May 15, 2018, TAG Oil announced the appointment of Mr. Peter Loretto as a director.

+- (3) Member of the Audit Committee.

+- (4) Member of the Compensation Committee.

+- (5) Member of the Nominating Committee.